SpongePowered/SpongeDocs/source/contributing/implementation/debugging/git.rst

 ======

-There are times when the project you are working on takes longer to complete than planned, and your branch falls behind the target branch.
-Whether this occurs because of other responsibilities or the project requires the time due to size, complexity, etc., the project cannot get merged without further testing.
+There are times when the project you are working on takes longer to complete than planned, and your branch falls behind the target branch and cannot get merged without further testing.
 To capture the other changes in your branch for testing, use the ``git rebase`` command.

 Before using the command, ensure your local repository has the changes with the ``git pull`` command or the ``git fetch`` / ``git merge`` commands.
 Once your local repository is updated with the changes,